meelgroup/frat-xor/format.md

 CLAUSE, XOR ::= { list of non-zero integers }
 ```

-while a BNN constraint is represented by a list of non-zero integers followed by zero and two non-zero integers.
+A BNN constraint is represented by a list of non-zero integers followed by zero and two non-zero integers.

 ```
 BNN ::= { list of non-zero integers } 0 cutoff output_lit